bgross37/screenflow/README.md

 The vision for this app is to make a new worship presenter software, mostly tailored to my needs, and actually functional and enjoyable to use.

+## Build
+To build, simply install node.js and run the following command in the repository:
+`npm install`

+After that has finished, you can run the app via
+`npm run start`

 ## Architecture
 So this is gonna be built upon the amazing electron framework.